Skip to content

 If you think you just must have batts, the polyester ones are the best of the batts.
 They’re the King of batts: locally made, non-itchy and safe for your health, with none of the glass fibre that makes fibreglass so unpleasant to handle.
 About 6% of my customers go this way, and I’m happy fitting them: in 30-odd years I’ve never seen a polyester batt settle over time the way fibreglass does.
 For under a floor, where pumped cellulose is the wrong product, polyester is exactly what I’d use.

-But, and this is the honest bit, a batt is still a batt.
+But a batt is still a batt.
 It has to be cut into every bay and squeezed into every corner, so it still has gaps, and it still lets air pass through.
-So while the polyester is genuinely good, it’s still not what I’d put in my own roof.
+So while the polyester’s a decent product, it’s still not what I’d put in my own roof.
 If batts are what you want, though, these are the only ones I’ll quote with a straight face.

 Cellulose fibre: the only one I would use in my own home.